Skip to main content

 • The business is currently operating

-• Actual expense ratio (if requested)
+• Actual expense ratio (if applicable)

 Sample language: “I have prepared tax returns for [borrower name] for the past three years.
 They are the 100% owner of [business name], a consulting firm operating since 2019.
 Based on my review of their financials, their business expenses average 25% of gross revenue.”